 I am an Assistant Professor in the Department of Political Science at Rutgers University.
 Before joining Rutgers in 2016, I was a postdoctoral fellow in the Center for the Study of Contemporary China at University of Pennsylvania.
 I received a PhD of Political Science from Columbia University in 2014.
 During the graduate study at Columbia, I majored in comparative politics and minored in international relations.
 I got BA degrees in Political Science and Economics, and a MA degree in Political Science from Peking University (Beijing, China).
 During study at Peking University, I worked as a research assistant in the Research Center for Contemporary China.

-My research interests include (1) the political causes and consequences of social inequality, stratification, and mobility; (2) redistribution, social welfare and health policies; (3) authoritarian and Chinese politics in the political economy perspective.
+My research interests include (1) the political causes and consequences of social inequality, social stratification, and social mobility; (2) redistribution, social welfare and health policies; (3) authoritarian and Chinese politics in the political economy perspective.
 I teach undergraduate and graduate courses on comparative politics, comparative political economy, political economy of East Asia, and Chinese politics.
 I am an affiliated faculty member in the Center for Chinese Studies at Rutgers University and an associate in the China Center for Social Policy at Columbia University.